Rethinking Post-Unlearning Behavior of Large Vision-Language Models: Additional Experiment Results

 \subsection{Ablation Study}

 Table~\ref{tab:ablation_mistral} disentangles the contributions of the two loss components.
-Using only the gradient‑ascent term \(\mathcal{L}_{\mathrm{GA}}\) reliably erases private facts but drives the model into degeneration.
-Conversely, employing only the behaviour‑guidance term \(\mathcal{L}_{\mathrm{BG}}\) yields fluent and informative outputs yet fails to unlearn, as shown by a privacy score comparable to the Original model.
-The full \textbf{\textsc{PUBG}} objective which is $\mathcal{L}_{\mathrm{GA}}+\mathcal{L}_{\mathrm{BG}}$ achieves the \emph{best of both worlds}: a perfect unlearning success rate (\textsc{USR}=1.0) together with informative alternative responses.
+Using only the gradient-ascent term $\mathcal{L}_{\mathrm{GA}}$ reliably erases private facts but drives the model into degeneration.
+Conversely, employing only the behavior-guidance term $\mathcal{L}_{\mathrm{BG}}$ yields fluent and informative outputs yet fails to unlearn, as shown by a privacy score comparable to the Original model.
+The full \textsc{PUBG} objective $\mathcal{L}_{\mathrm{GA}}+\mathcal{L}_{\mathrm{BG}}$ combines the strengths of both terms: a perfect unlearning success rate (\textsc{USR}=1.0) together with informative alternative responses.
 This confirms the necessity of combining the two complementary losses.